yysun/apprun/README.md

 // start the app
 app.start(document.body, state, view, update);
 ```
-<apprun-code style="font-size: smaller"></apprun-code>
+<apprun-code></apprun-code>

-At its core, AppRun harnesses the power of the event PubsSub (Publish-Subscribe) pattern to streamline your application’s state handling.
+* AppRun is lightweight, only 6KB gzipped, but includes state management, rendering, event handling, and routing.

-## Why the Event Pubsub Pattern
+* With only three functions: `app.start`, `app.run`, and `app.on` in its API makes it easy to learn and use.
+And no worries about the incompatibility of version upgrades.

-The event PubSub pattern isn't new; it's a well-established design pattern used widely in software development to handle communication between components or services in a decoupled manner.
-Web developers are likely already familiar with the PubSub pattern through their use of DOM event handling.
+* One more thing, you can [use AppRun with React](https://apprun.js.org/docs/react) to simplify state management and routing of your React applications.

-AppRun takes the familiar PubSub concept and extends it into your application's logic, providing a more structured and powerful approach to state management.
+At its core, AppRun harnesses the power of the [event PubsSub]([Publish-Subscribe](https://apprun.js.org/docs/event-pubsub/)) pattern to streamline your application’s state handling and routing.
 The result?
 Cleaner, more maintainable code and a smoother development experience.

 ## AppRun Benefits